dnaber-de/container-templates/README.md

 # Container Templates

 This is yet another docker compose template for a typical LAMP stack for PHP web development.
-I created it with a few ideas in mind:

-* Figure out how these docker and docker-compose things work
-* Having a not to complex but flexible point to start from
-* Having a dev enviroment at the end that works on (hopefully) all operating systems
-* Keeping things simple and secure (for example I don't like the idea to give containers or even scripts access to my hosts file)

 Provided services: